Last Updated on April 20, 2022

 A betta who used to be active then suddenly loses interest in swimming around its tank may suffer from lethargy.
 This decrease in activity level is a likely sign that your betta is not happy.
 Check water conditions and perform a water change as needed.

-Betta fish come from the tropical country of Thailand in Southeast Asia.
+Betta fish is a tropical fish that come from Thailand in Southeast Asia.
 From that land of origin, they have been introduced to the surrounding countries which have the same climate.
 This is a hint that we should mimic the temperature of the tropical climate for the betta fish’s tank.
 You can install an aquarium heater to provide the most optimal temperature range between 78 to 80 degrees Fahrenheit or 25 to 27 degrees Celsius.

 Wild betta fish exist in shallow bodies of water such as rice paddies, streams, irrigation systems, and estuaries.
 They have easy access to the water’s surface.
 A tank no smaller than 2.5 gallons is recommended for a pet betta.
 A 5-gallon tank is even better.
 The larger volume of water will give more swimming space.
 It will also prevent sudden fluctuations in water parameters.